-Our mission is to engage the community in a creative way and help society see the people from the transgender community in a new light.
+Our mission is to contribute to building connections with the transgender community in a creative way so that we might all learn to see one another in a new light.

 We create safe spaces for alternate voices through art as a social practice.

 In collaboration with the transgender community we dive deep into a unique culture and explore traditional practices.
 We examine their spaces of innovation, the places of their history and create room to learn by transforming this knowledge into public art.